wordsforthewise/nate-g/_posts/2015-09-29-DIY-air-quality-device.md

 "I often say that when you can measure what you are speaking about, and express it in numbers, you know something about it; but when you cannot measure it, when you cannot express it in numbers, your knowledge is of a meagre and unsatisfactory kind; it may be the beginning of knowledge, but you have scarcely, in your thoughts, advanced to the stage of science, whatever the matter may be."

 So at least we're not meagre anymore.
 But what does that number mean?
 Dylos has a scale on their devices which gives regimes of air quality, but it seems to be to be overly strict.
 The [EPA/NAAQS has also put up a list of air quality regimes](http://www3.epa.gov/airquality/particlepollution/2012/decfsstandards.pdf), though of course they are grossly inadequate.
 By the time you've passed from 'good' to 'moderate' air quality by their standards (at 12 ug/m3 PM2.5), you've already increased your risk of lung cancer by about 40%!
-Baseline cancer risk is [only about 0.05% though](http://www.cdc.gov/cancer/lung/statistics/), so don't worry about it too much.
+Baseline cancer risk [was about 0.05% in 2012](http://www.cdc.gov/cancer/lung/statistics/), and [about 7% in your lifetime](http://www.cancer.org/cancer/cancerbasics/lifetime-probability-of-developing-or-dying-from-cancer).
 I think they may have picked a number that would be reasonable for most US cities to attain as their threshold for a law (the 12 ug/m3), since the national average is somewhere around 10 ug/m3 PM2.5.

 So the number in the cancer study and widely used for regulation is ug/m3 (micrograms per cubic meter), but the device we're going to build measures number of particles greater than 1 micron in size.
 How can we reconcile this?
 Thankfully, Alex Besser with [Aircasting](aircasting.org) [created a correlation between mass and particle counts, using cooking smoke as a basis](https://dl.dropboxusercontent.com/u/29720355/Besser%20Thesis%20FINAL.pdf) (it's a 4th-degree polynomial, on page 24).